itsjunetime/smserver/README.md

 ## To run

-1. First, open the messages app on your phone.
-You don't have to leave this in the foreground, just make sure it's at least running in the background.
-2. Open the SMServer app, and click the green 'play' button in the bottom left.
+1. Open the SMServer app, and click the green 'play' button in the bottom left.
 3. Open your browser to the ip/port combo specified at the top of the view
 4. Authenticate with the default password ('toor'), or your own custom password if you already set one
 5. Enjoy!